-While all of the National Park's rivers and watercourses have the potential to flood to some degree (Figure 22), most do not cause great concern, as they are in areas or of a magnitude that is unlikely to cause significant damage to property or risk to life.
-However, the pattern of settlement in the National Park is now along the main straths and glens and so when the rivers and tributaries that flow along these, namely the Spey, Dee and Don, break their banks, they often result in economic, and occasionally human, cost.
+All of the National Park's rivers and watercourses have the potential to flood to some degree (Figure 25).
+Most concern is generated along the National Park's main straths and glens, as when the rivers and tributaries that flow along these, namely the Spey, Dee and Don, break their banks, they often result in economic, and occasionally human, cost.
+Small watercourses also represent a risk but are often poorly understood with respect to the severity of the flood hazard that can be generated on a catchment scale.
 Furthermore, in some areas surface water flooding, which can arise for a number of reasons, is a significant risk.

-Figure 22 Indicative river flooding extent (medium probability I in 200 years) in Cairngorms National Park.
+Figure 25 Indicative river flooding extent (medium probability I in 200 years) in Cairngorms National Park.

 Reproduced by permission of Ordnance Survey on behalf of HMSO. © Crown copyright and database right 2015.
 All rights reserved.
 Ordnance Survey Licence number 100040965 Cairngorms National Park Authority.
-Contains SEPA data © Scottish Environment Protection Agency and database right 2015.
+Contains SEPA data © Scottish Environment Protection Agency and database right 2016.
 All rights reserved.